bateni1380/AI-Car-Racer-Genetic/README.md

 2. Game Elements: Walls and checkpoints for the game are defined based on predefined map data.

 3. Initializing Cars: A set number of cars are initialized on the screen.
 Each car starts with certain properties like position, speed, size, heading, and rotation speed.
-The cars nueral networks with random weghts and biases are also being initialized here.
+The cars nueral networks with random weights and biases are also being initialized here.

 4. Genetic Model Initialization: The genetic algorithm model is set up by defining two functions: one for crossover (mixing genetic information of two genes) and one for mutation (making small changes to a gene).